mcp-shark/mcp-shark/README.md

 - **Session Management**: Session ID tracking for stateful interactions
 - **Server Identification**: Track which external server handled each request

-## 🚀 Future: Electron App
+## 🖥️ Electron App

-This project is structured to support future Electron app integration.
-The separate `mcp-server` and `ui` components can be packaged together in an Electron application.
+MCP Shark is also available as a desktop application!
+See the [mcp-shark-app](../mcp-shark-app) repository for the Electron wrapper that packages MCP Shark into a native desktop application for Windows, macOS, and Linux.

 ## 📝 License